 27.9 Million Uninsured: The Kaiser Family Foundation estimates that 27.9 Million were uninsured in 2018 and has reached one of it's lowest points ever, under President Trump's economy.
 CMS recently estimated that Obamacare enrollment for 2020 has declined (by 100,000) again for the fourth straight year, despite some premium rate decreases.
 The CBO has projected that the number of uninsured Americans will turn around and increase to Thirty-five (35) Million by 2030.

-Medicare Bankruptcy: Old Age Survivors and Disability Insurance (Social Security) Trustees project that the Medicare Trust Fund for 58.7 Million retired Americans will be 100% BROKE BY 2026!
-Unfunded - Seniors will loose their Medicare.
+Medicare Bankruptcy: Old-Age Survivors and Disability Insurance (Social Security) Trustees project that the Medicare Trust Fund for 58.7 Million retired Americans will be 100% BROKE BY 2026!
+Unfunded - Seniors will lose their Medicare.

-Baby Deaths Increased: The Kaiser Family Foundation - Perterson Partnership recently posted the fact that the United States has 63% more neonatal deaths and 90% more postnatal deaths than other comparable countries with similar GDP's.
-In the last two decades ending in 2017 our infant death rate declined 40% more slowly than all these other nations.
-In total, our babies currently die at a rate approximately 71% higher than our competitor nations and our infant death rates have increased (not decreased) in 2018 and probably 2019.
+Baby Deaths Increased: The Kaiser Family Foundation - Peterson Partnership recently posted the fact that the United States has 63% more neonatal deaths and 90% more postnatal deaths than other comparable countries with similar GDPs.
+In the last two decades ending in 2017, our infant death rate declined 40% more slowly than all these other nations.
+In total, our babies currently die at a rate of approximately 71% higher than our competitor nations, and our infant death rates have increased (not decreased) in 2018 and probably 2019.
 That is why President Trump asked Congress to approve an additional $50 Million Dollars in 2020 to fund more neonatal research.
-Trump has committed to fighting aides, neonatal death rates and now COVID-19.
+Trump has committed to fighting aides, neonatal death rates, and now COVID-19.
 We need a Trump Medicare Advantage Plan.

-High Cost of Health: In 2018 in the Unites States we spent $3.65 Trillion Dollars.
+High Cost of Health: In 2018, in the United States, we spent $3.65 Trillion Dollars.
 That amounted to 18% of our total GDP.
-The Congressional Budget Office (CBO) expects that to increase by 5.5% annually through 2030, at which time our over age 65 population will double more Americans will be uninsured, and with Corona and other viruses, our chronic illness cost will "EXPLODE".
-The sage of Omaha, Warren Buffet says, “We can NOT continue to do the WRONG thing indefinitely.”
+The Congressional Budget Office (CBO) expects that to increase by 5.5% annually through 2030, at which time our over age 65 population will double more Americans will be uninsured, and with Corona and other viruses, our chronic illness cost will "EXPLODE."
+The sage of Omaha, Warren Buffet, says, "We can NOT continue to do the WRONG thing indefinitely."

 Seniors Will Lose Medicare: It has been clearly demonstrated by the cost estimates of Senators Bernie Sanders and Elizabeth Warren that their Medicare for All proposals would have created a financial burden on the American people that will ultimately deprive Medicare beneficiaries of the health insurance plans they have today.
 There is no politician on the face of this earth, not even President Donald J. Trump, who can credibly promise that our seniors will be able to keep their plans, especially if we nationalize healthcare!
 And, unless we start to do the RIGHT thing and support a plan that puts the health of the American people first, NO American will be able to afford to keep their health plans.

-ACA will be Declared Unconstitutional?: In 2020 the Affordable Care Act (Obamacare) without the Individual Tax Mandate, will be declared unconstitutional by the United States Supreme Court.
+ACA will be Declared Unconstitutional?: In 2020 the Affordable Care Act (Obamacare) without the Individual Tax Mandate will be declared unconstitutional by the United States Supreme Court.
 Most lawyers think this will not happen, which is why we think it is a virtual certainty!
-On Decemebr 18, 2019 a federal Appeals Court recently ruled Obamacare's 'individual mandate' is unconstitutional, but other parts of the law still require further legal review.
+On December 18, 2019, a federal Appeals Court recently ruled Obamacare's 'individual mandate' is unconstitutional, but other parts of the law still require further legal review.
 We need to get behind a viable bipartisan alternative.
-We believe a Trump Medicare Advanatge Plan For All is the answer.
+We believe a Trump Medicare Advantage Plan For All is the answer.